fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 their relative performance on different size keys, and the expected uniqueness (randomness) of the resulting hash codes.
-Their relative performance in the analysis of text, in particular, can depend on the processor, character set, language, and content.
+Their relative performance in the analysis of text, in particular, can depend on the compiler, character set, language, and content.
 The quality of a hash function is often evaluated using the SMHasher test suite, originally written by
 [Austin Appleby](https://github.com/aappleby/smhasher), but greatly